apache/buildstream/doc/source/format.rst

 Here we configure the element itself.
 The autotools element provides sane defaults for building sources which use autotools.
-Element default configurations can be overridden in the ``project.conf`` file and additionally overridden in the declaration of an element.
+Element default configurations can be overridden in the ``project.yaml`` file and additionally overridden in the declaration of an element.

 For meaningful documentation on what can be specified in the ``config`` section for a given element ``kind``, refer to the element specific documentation.